Lynch0001/bomms/README.md

 Functionality allows users to:

 *	View catalog of books available from My Mock Bookstore
+* Search for books using provided links
+* Search for books based on user search input
 *	See details of each book
 *	Add books to a cart
 *	Review the contents of the cart